RP

 Watch for

-Move on when this stage matches the instruction: whisk together flour, a teaspoon of baking powder, half a teaspoon each of salt, cumin, and garlic powder in a bowl.
+Move on after this instruction is complete: whisk together flour, a teaspoon of baking powder, half a teaspoon each of salt, cumin, and garlic powder in a bowl.

 Finish phase